 iii.
 Any adjustment on the invoice required under section 25.33 of the Electricity Act, 1998.

 iv.
-The amount of any harmonized sales tax payable under Part IX of the Excise Tax Act (Canada); [NTD: Confirm that the intention is for the total bill reduction to be based on the after-tax total amount of the bill]
+The amount of any harmonized sales tax payable under Part IX of the Excise Tax Act (Canada) in respect of amounts that are included in the invoice amount by reason of sub-paragraphs I through iii.; [NTD: Confirm that the intention is for the total bill reduction to be based on the after-tax total amount of the bill] [NTD: Language generally tracks ORECA so it appears that HST is being taken into account in order to compute “Invoice Amount” – Howeverr, suggest adding the additional “ORECA-like” language to tighten up the manner by which HST is to be calculated/considered.
+Dan to confirm]

 v.
 Any other amounts as may be prescribed.

-2. In circumstances where the electricity is provided by the IESO, such amounts as may be prescribed. (“French”)
+2. In circumstances where the electricity is provided by the IESO or by a unit sub-meter provider or other prescribed entity, such amounts as may be prescribed. (“French”)

-[NTD: Need to deal with circumstances where invoice is issued by a licensed unit sub-meter provider]
+[NTD: Need to deal with circumstances where invoice is issued by a licensed unit sub-meter provider] [NTD: Recommend accommodating via regulations, subject to Dan’s thinking on this.]

 Same, exclusions